TamasPalfi/Mock-Up/Deliverable.md

 2. Extract the user_id from the post.
 3. Use the user_id to extract the username from the *Member* object, testing that it matches the name of the *Member* created in step 1.

-***Test Case #3:***
+***Test Case #3: Change of URL***

 test_set_urls()

-This test is testing that we can change the url of the post successfully.
-Being able to do this proves that we can also change every other field in the Post object successfully, because when changing anything in the Post object we just perform the same operation.
-So doing it once would prove that we can do it for all of them.
-We first start off by creating a Member object and a Post object.
-We then define the url of the post to be www.cooltest.com using our set_urls function defined in Models.py.
-After this we extract the url name from the post, and test this against the name www.cooltest.com.
+Description: This case tests that the URL of a post is successfully changed.

+Steps:
+1. Create a new *Member* object and a new *Post* object.
+2. Define the url of the *Post* to be www.cooltest.com using the `set_urls` function defined in Models.py.
+3. Extract the url name from the *Post*, and test against the name www.cooltest.com

+Note: This shows a change for other fields of *Post* will have similar responses.

 #### Comment Test Cases